Why are dating apps so disappointing? Battling the emotional volatility of online dating

 It’s also likely that if you’re struggling with low self-worth beliefs, they’re affecting you in some area outside of dating as well.

+The ways to do that are extensive.
 Focus on finding resources that help you…

 1. Bring awareness to your thoughts about yourself